Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Experimental set-up

 The two-point correlation functions of the velocity field are determined for every point of the central part of the velocity map (with $16 \times 16$ vectors) by averaging over 520 independent velocity maps, which yields 16 correlation functions in horizontal and vertical directions.
 The two-point correlation function is obtained by averaging over the ensemble of these correlation functions.
 An integral scale of turbulence, $\ell$, is determined from the two-point correlation functions of the velocity field.
 The turbulence time scale at the integral scale is $\tau = \ell / \sqrt{\langle {\bf u}^2 \rangle}$, where ${\bf u}$ are the velocity fluctuations and $\sqrt{\langle {\bf u}^2 \rangle}$ is the r.m.s. of the velocity fluctuations.
 In the experiments we evaluated the variability between the first and the last 20 velocity maps of the series of the measured velocity field.
 Since very small variability is found, these tests show that 520 velocity maps contain enough data to obtain reliable statistical estimates.
 The size of the probed region does not affect our results.

-In our study we employ a triple decomposition whereby the instantaneous temperature $T^{\rm tot}=T + \theta$, where $\theta$ are the temperature fluctuations and $T$ is the temperature determined by sliding averaging of the instantaneous temperature field over the time that is by one order of magnitude larger than the characteristic turbulence time.
-This temperature $T$ is given by a sum, $T =\overline{T} + T^{\rm W}$, where $T^{\rm W}$ are the long-term variations of the temperature $T$ due to the large-scale standing internal gravity waves around the mean value $\overline{T}$.
-The mean temperature $\overline{T}$ is obtained by the additional averaging of the temperature $T$ over the time 400 s.
+In the experimental study we employ a triple decomposition whereby the instantaneous temperature $T^{\rm tot}=T + \theta$, where $\theta$ are the temperature fluctuations and $T$ is the temperature determined by sliding averaging of the instantaneous temperature field over the time (5~s), that is by one order of magnitude larger than the characteristic turbulence time (0.5~s).
+The temperature $T$ is given by a sum, $T =\overline{T} + T^{\rm W}$, where $T^{\rm W}$ are the long-term variations of the temperature $T$ due to the large-scale standing internal gravity waves around the mean value $\overline{T}$.
+The mean temperature $\overline{T}$ is obtained by the additional averaging of the temperature $T$ over the time 500~s.

-The time interval during which temperature field is measured at every point, is $400$ s, which corresponds to 500 data points of the temperature field (over which we perform averaging).
+The time interval during which temperature field is measured at every point, is $500$ s.
 In the temperature measurements, the acquisition frequency of the temperature is $1.25$ Hz, and the corresponding acquisition time is $0.8$ s.
 It is larger than the characteristic turbulence time (see below), and is much smaller than the period of the long-term oscillations of the mean temperature caused by internal gravity waves.
 Therefore, the acquisition frequency of temperature is high enough to provide sufficiently long time series for statistical estimation of the mean temperature $\overline{T}$ and the long-term variations $T^{\rm W}$ of the temperature due to the large-scale internal gravity waves.
-Similar experimental set-ups, measurement techniques for temperature and velocity fields and data processing procedures have been used previously in our experimental study of different aspects of turbulent convection \cite{EEKR06,BEKR09} and stably stratified turbulence \cite{BEKR11,EEKR13}.
+Similar experimental set-ups, measurement techniques for temperature and velocity fields and data processing procedures have been used previously in our experimental study of different aspects of turbulent convection \cite{EEKR06,BEKR09} and stably stratified turbulence. \cite{BEKR11,EEKR13}